 The National Events Management Service (NEMS) is a national service implemented on the Spine allowing for patient centric event messages to be published from one system and distributed to a number of other subscriber systems.

 The NEMS is designed to be a generic transport mechanism which can support a variety of use cases and event types from a number of different care settings.
 This specification focuses on the transport mechanism and the event messages structure for events supported by the NEMS:

-Where a provider records an encounter or information about a patient and the information would be useful for other providers to have access to, but where that data is not identified as something which would result in immediate action by another provider, this would not be considered an event or appropriate for sharing over the NEMS.
-There is complimentary Spine service along side the NEMS on Spine called the National Record Locator (NRL) which is designed to help make this data sharing possible.
+Where this criteria cannot be satisfied other complimentary Spine services should be considered as an alternative mechanism for integration.
+One such service is the National Record Locator (NRL) which is designed to make data sharing possible between different organisations.
 The NRL is a collection of pointers to patient information within other systems.
-These pointers within NRL contain the information required to retrieve the patient information from the original source when it is required.
+The pointers within NRL contain the information required to retrieve the patient information from the original source at the point when the information is required.